The Incident to Arrest Doctrine

 When can police conduct a search because a person is arrested?

-The search incident to arrest can be justified by the suspect’s ability to reach an area and destroy evidence or reach a weapon.
-However, once the suspect is handcuffed and moved away from the vehicle, the suspect’s ability to reach evidence or a weapon is eliminated, or at least significantly reduced.
-The Court has recognized that a search of a vehicle incident to the arrest of a recent occupant may be also justified “when it is reasonable to believe evidence relevant to the crime of arrest might be found in the vehicle.”
+The search incident to arrest can be justified by the suspect’s ability to reach an area, destroy evidence, or reach a weapon.
+However, once the suspect is handcuffed and moved away from the vehicle, the suspect’s ability to reach evidence or a weapon is eliminated or significantly reduced.
+The Court has recognized that a search of a vehicle incident to the arrest of a recent occupant may also be justified “when it is reasonable to believe evidence relevant to the crime of arrest might be found in the vehicle.”

 Once the arrestee is secured, a search incident to arrest of the involved vehicle is lawful only when there is a reason to believe that the vehicle holds evidence of the underlying crime on which the arrest is based.
-Other search doctrines that may apply to particular cases, depending on their unique facts.
-Fourth Amendment warrant clause exceptions of consent, probation/parole search, exigent circumstances, vehicle “frisk” for weapons upon appropriate reasonable suspicion, inventory and community caretaking, continue to potentially apply.
+Other search doctrines may apply to particular cases, depending on their unique facts.
+Fourth Amendment warrant clause exceptions of consent, probation/parole search, exigent circumstances, vehicle “frisk” for weapons upon appropriate reasonable suspicion, inventory, and community caretaking, continue to apply potentially.

 What happens if a search is ruled unconstitutional?

 Contrary to popular belief, if a search is ruled unconstitutional, this does not result in the automatic dismissal of charges.
-If a search violated the 4th Amendment right against unreasonable searches and seizures, the court will suppress any evidence that was discovered in the violative search.
-If the prosecution has enough evidence to proceed to trial, without the suppressed evidence, the case will still proceed to trial.
-The benefit to litigating and winning a suppression motion, even if it doesn’t result in the dismissal of all charges, is that the prosecution’s case will likely be severely weakened.
-Additionally, a prosecutor that was refusing to consider a plea bargain prior to suppression will likely change his or her tune when their evidence has been thrown out of court.
+If a search incident to arrest violated the 4th Amendment right against unreasonable searches and seizures, the court would suppress any evidence discovered in the violative search.
+If the prosecution has enough evidence to proceed to trial, the case will still proceed to trial without the suppressed evidence.
+The benefit of litigating and winning a suppression motion, even if it doesn’t result in the dismissal of all charges, is that the prosecution’s case will likely be severely weakened.
+Additionally, a prosecutor refusing to consider a plea bargain before suppression will likely change their tune when their evidence has been thrown out of court.
 If there is not enough evidence for the prosecutor to take the case to trial after the court orders suppression, the case will then be dismissed.